msknapp/website/content/principles/defensive.md

 An immutable class is one whose fields cannot be updated once it has been created.
 They tend to be far safer to use in code, because they basically cannot be corrupted.
 Also they are naturally thread safe, multiple threads can refer to them because none of them can alter the object.
 Programs that use immutable objects tend to have fewer bugs.
+You might even say they need less testing.

+Immutability adds so much safety to programs that some languages make everything immutable (Scala), or make it a challenge to let things be mutable (Rust).

+The downside of immutability is it tends to complicate some parts of the code, and it often results in more objects being created and destroyed than necessary.
+That means garbage cleanup needs to run more often, which can degrade the application's performance.

 # Fluent Pattern